dagbjorn/microcoffee/README.md

 ### Build common artifacts

 #### Create the certificate artifact
 In order for https to work, a self-signed certificate needs to be created.
-The `microcoffee-certificates` project builds a jar containing a Java keystore, `microcoffee-certificates.jks`, with the following two certificates:
+The `microcoffee-certificates` project builds a jar containing a Java keystore, `microcoffee-keystore.jks`, with the following two certificates:

 * One certificate for use on `localhost`, i.e. common name is set to this value.
 * One certificate for use on a user-defined hostname/IP address (default value is `192.168.99.100`).